About the Event

 Oklahoma has experienced a roughly 900-fold increase in seismic activity since 2009, and is now the most earthquake-prone region in the contiguous United States.
 Increased oil and gas activity, particularly wastewater from drilling for oil and gas, has been identified as a major cause of this rise.
 A new paper in Science by RFF’s Roger Cooke and coauthors Thea Hincks, Willy Aspinall, and Thomas Gernon provides a clearer picture of the causal relationship between wastewater disposal and the state’s increased seismic activity.

-- Daniel Raimi, Senior Research Associate
+- Daniel Raimi, Senior Research Associate, Resources for the Future

 - Willy Aspinall, Professor, School of Earth Sciences, University of Bristol